A Blueprint for Producing Your Artist Newsletter

 • Be available immediately after the newsletter is sent.

-Most newsletter ideas come from artists’ questions from classes, on my Facebook page, or in an email.
-I try to listen for what might make a good newsletter or blog post topic.
+My article and video ideas often come from member and client questions.
 If you’re asking it, the chances are good that other artists are trying to find an answer to the same predicament.

 Sitting Down to Write

 I write a draft of the main article the week before its publication date.
-This is based on the notes that I’ve created and updated in Evernote.
+This is based on the notes that I’ve created and updated in my digital storage.

 I cannot write to anything that has a rhythm or lyrics that I recognize.
 Some people aren’t bothered by those things, but they wreck my focus.
 I like tuning in to the Coffitivity app, which is—I kid you not—sounds of a coffee shop.
 Yes!
 There really is an app for everything.
 You can even choose the type and location of the coffee shop.

-As I write this article I am listening to white noise, which is another focusing technique.
-Today I’m listening to Hemi-Sync sounds to help with concentration.
+As I write this article I am listening to the Spa channel on Apple Music.
+I also love white noise, such as Hemi-Sync sounds to help with concentration.
 (Thanks, Cynthia!)

-It’s my responsibility that everything looks right and works properly.
+It’s my responsibility to make sure all names are spelled correctly and that everything looks right and works properly.
 Same for you.
-Your newsletter is ultimately your responsibility—regardless of how many people might be helping produce it.
+Your newsletter is ultimately your responsibility—regardless of how many people might be helping publish it.
 When it all looks to be in order, you can schedule or send it.

-I strongly suggest you keep an eye on your inbox immediately after you send your newsletter.
+I urge you to keep an eye on your inbox immediately after you send your newsletter.
 If something unexpected happens, you can send a correction or redirect traffic before most people open the message.
 Even better, you can start processing all of those sales!

-This post was originally published on September 10, 2015 and has been updated and republished with comments intact.
+This post was originally published on September 10, 2015 and again on January 10, 2019.
+It has been updated and republished with comments intact.

 Share this post